Leleat/Tiling-Assistant/README.md

 ## Installation

 You can install it via https://extensions.gnome.org.
-Alternatively (or if you want an up-to-date version), download / clone the repository and run the `scripts/build.sh` script with the `-i` flag (make sure to install `gettext` first).
-It's also on the AUR (but that one isn't maintained me).
+Alternatively (or if you want an up-to-date version), download / clone the repository and run the `scripts/build.sh` script with the `-i` flag.
+Make sure to have `gettext` installed.
+If you've manually installed the extension, don't forget to reload GNOME Shell afterwards (by logging out).
+It's also on the AUR but that one isn't maintained me.

 ## Translations